elomarns/auto-encoding-for-ruby/README.markdown

 Don't forget to escape character classes on `"encoding_declaration_regex"` setting.

+### Always add encoding declaration

+By default, this plug in only will add the encoding declaration to the file if it detects a non-ASCII character.
+If you want to always add the encoding declaration regardless of whether there is a non-ASCII character or not then you change the setting `"always_generate_encoding_declaration"` to `true`.
 ## Licensing

 You're free to do whatever you want with this plugin.
 How about this as a license?